mvolkmann/blog/src/rust.md

 Typically you will want the subcommand to be `run`.

 The `cargo run` command builds and runs the project.
+It also downloads dependencies listed in the `Cargo.toml` file, and their dependencies recursively.
+This can be slow, so the speed of this command varies greatly depending on whether any new dependencies have been added since the last time it was run.

 To pass command-line arguments to the program, specify them after `--`.
 For example, `cargo run -- arg1 arg2 ...`